-A SIP trunk between a Session Manager and another system is described by an Entity Link.
-To add an Entity Link, select Entity Links on the left panel menu and click on the New button (not shown).
+A SIP trunk between Session Manager and another system is described by an entity link.
+To add an entity link, select Entity Links on the left panel menu and click on the New button (not shown).
 Fill in the following fields in the new row that is displayed.

-- In the Name field enter an informative name - In the SIP Entity 1 field select Session Manager - In the Port field enter the port number to which the other system sends its SIP requests - In the SIP Entity 2 field enter the other SIP Entity for this link, created in Section 6.5 - In the Port field enter the port number to which the other system expects to receive SIP requests - Select the Trusted tick box to make the other system trusted - In the Protocol field enter the transport protocol to be used to send SIP requests
+- In the Name field enter an informative name. - In the SIP Entity 1 field select Session Manager. - In the Protocol field select the transport protocol to be used to send SIP requests. - In the Port field enter the port number to which the other system sends its SIP requests. - In the SIP Entity 2 field select the other SIP entity for this link, created in Section 6.5. - In the Port field enter the port number to which the other system expects to receive SIP requests. - In the Connection Policy field, select trusted from the drop-down menu.

 Click Commit to save changes.
-The following screen shows the Entity Link for the Communication Manager.
+The following screen shows the entity link for Communication Manager.

-The following screen shows the Entity Link for the Avaya SBCE.
+The following screen shows the entity link for the Avaya SBCE.